Being a responsible traveler is, now more than ever, a must.

 Be wary of activities where animals are involved

-One of the most basic rules to become a more responsible traveler is to stay away of activities and tours that involve the use of animals.
+Stay away of activities and tours that involve the use of animals.
 Keep in mind that there is a lot of money involved in wildlife tourism, and most operators are interested in profits rather than the well-being of animals.

 Activities such as elephant riding, selfies with tigers, swimming with dolphins or manta rays; and shark cage diving – to name but a few – may seem harmless or plain fun to you, but they are truly irresponsible and cause lots of harm and suffering to the animals.